Ficelloo/FicelloEngine/README.md

 # FicelloEngine
-A small open source C++ SDL2 game engine for linux with lua as scripting langage
+A small open source C++ SDL2 game engine for linux with lua as scripting language

 This is still in creation so there is no doc at the moment.